KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can make tasks to disguise himself but won't count for the tasks progress.
-- Can mark a player with the Yin and another one with the Yang, if they collide both die ignoring any shields they could have (can't mark the same player for both buttons)
+- Can mark a player with the Yin and another one with the Yang, if they collide both die ignoring any shields they could have (can't mark the same player with both buttons)
-- After marking one player, he can't make the other one if the already marked is too close to him.
+- After marking one player, he can't mark the other one if the already marked one is too close to him.
 - Both Yin and Yang buttons share their cooldown.
-- Can only mark 1 time per round and can mark again after a succesfully YinYang or a meeting.
+- Can only mark 1 time per round and can mark again after a successfully YinYang or a meeting.
 - If a marked player disconnects, he recovers the button use.
-- He can't be in the same game as Renegade, Bounty Hunter, Trapper, Challenger, Ninja and Berserker.
+- He can't be in the same game as Renegade, Bounty Hunter, Trapper, Challenger, Ninja, Berserker, Yandere, Stranded and Monja.
 - There's a special game condition called 1vs1, when the remaining alive players are the Impostor and the Yinyanger.
 On this condition he can't mark any player, instead the normal Kill button will appear.
 The Impostor can't make sabotages on the 1vs1 condition so this will be the fasted click in the west.

 -----------------------